rpt09-scully/trail-photos-service/README.md

 ## Error Handling

 Error paths explicitly logged and handled where node will terminate:
 + Attempting database connection...
-FAIL
+FAIL... _ERROR THROWN_
 + Attempting database connection...
 SUCCESS...
-FAIL... (client.end() will be executed before node terminates)
+FAIL... _ERROR THROWN (client.end() will be executed before node terminates)_
 + Attempting database connection...
 SUCCESS...
 Attempting to access database...
-FAIL...
-Nothing happens (console.log on client says Error: Network Error....)
+FAIL... _Nothing happens (console.log on client says Error: Network Error....)_
 + Attempting database connection...
 SUCCESS...
 Attempting to access database...
 SUCCESS...
 Attempting to query data...
-FAIL...
-Status 500 is sent to the client
+FAIL... _Status 500 is sent to the client_

-Please note, the demo is currently hosted on AWS.
-AWS automatically restarts if node crashes / stops due to an error.
+Please note, if you host your service on AWS, AWS will automatically restart if node crashes / stops due to an error.
 Restarting node will trigger the reconnects of all subsequent connections (e.g. client connection, etc).

 ## Requirements